Fair Processing Notice

 (a) name, telephone number, postal address and other contact details;

 (b) employer organization, job title, unit/department, location;

-(e) employment and job application details e.g. education, employment history
+(f) employment and job application details e.g. education, employment history and qualifications.

 (c) support our assets and/or the environment;